A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: Introduction

 The features $\cF \subsetneq \cF_0(f)$ and Hypothesis \eqref{hypNmL} (NmL) of our framework for Large Sieve Inequalities serve to patch up the above issue with the test function $f_{=c}$, as explained in the forthcoming example.
-In addition, these conditions are used at the archimedean place, since we want $\cF$ to be finite, but only have access to holomorphic spectral weight functions $h_\infty$, which in particular cannot have compact support. \begin{myexam} The classical Spectral Large Sieve Inequality is a special case of Theorem \ref{thm:abstractversion}.
+In addition, these conditions are used at the archimedean place, since we want $\cF$ to be finite, but only have access to holomorphic spectral weight functions $h_\infty$, which in particular cannot have compact support. \end{myrema} \begin{myexam} The classical Spectral Large Sieve Inequality is a special case of Theorem \ref{thm:abstractversion}.
 Indeed, set with $T^2p^c\to \infty$.
-Choose $h_\infty$ to be the test function in \eqref{eq:hdefInitialSegmentVersion}.